Language and Page Formatting Options

 49261, or ensuring that the nova user does not have passwordless SSH access between compute hosts.

-Note that SSH configuration for live migration is significantly locked down: A new user is created (nova_migration) and the SSH keys are restricted to that user, and only for use on the whitelisted networks.
+Note that SSH configuration for live migration is significantly locked down: A new user is created (nova_migration) and the SSH keys are restricted to that user, and only for use on the allowed networks.
 A wrapper script then restricts the commands that can be run (for example, netcat on the libvirt socket).

 15.6.3.
 Encrypted live migration